kysee/zkp/zk-beacon/BENCHMARK.md

 ## 12.06

-The aggregation of curr_sync_committee pubkeys is removed from the BLSVerifierCircuit.
+Remove the aggregation of curr_sync_committee pubkeys from the BLSVerifierCircuit.

 ### Constraints